 Prior to joining Loeb & Loeb, Ian was a partner and a member of several international law firms, where among other accomplishments, he served as co-leader of his practice group, and co-authored the successful briefs in the landmark U.S. Supreme Court decision 14 Penn Plaza v.
 Pyett, a decision which modified 35 years of labor law.

-During this time, Ian also served for a decade as the Head of Employment Law for BT Americas Inc. (BT), a subsidiary of British Telecommunications plc, where he was responsible for management and oversight of all litigation and workforce management matters in the United States and Canada.
+During this time, Ian also served as outside-inside counsel for a decade as the Head of Employment Law for BT Americas Inc. (BT), a subsidiary of British Telecommunications plc, where he was responsible for management and oversight of all litigation and workforce management matters in the United States and Canada.

 Select examples of Ian’s prior firm experience include: